wesbaker/wesbaker.github.io/_posts/2018-10-24-sky-ov-crimson-flame.md

 ### Lair of the Yss’sak

 The Yss’sak feels like a fairy tale creature from Grimm’s Fairy Tales.
-It offers to leave the forest if you get it’s medallion back, but it turns out that the medallion will rejuvenate the beast and it’s going to mess you up.
+It offers to leave the forest if you get its medallion back, but it turns out that the medallion will rejuvenate the beast and it’s going to mess you up.

 I like that this site is here because it’s a rare change to talk with an NPC in this book.
 I also like that the Yss’sak has a scar from the sword and wielder who laid entombed in the Ancient Keep from the funnel, nice continuity.
 On the other hand, this is a very short encounter.